Changsha Haike, a HYCOR Biomedical Partner, Announces Registration From China HMPA for the ALLEOS™ 2000 System | 28.08.20 | finanzen.at

 Changsha Haike, a HYCOR Biomedical Partner, Announces Registration From China HMPA for the ALLEOS™ 2000 System

-GARDEN GROVE, Calif., Aug.
-28, 2020 /PRNewswire/ -- HYCOR Biomedical, a leading manufacturer of in vitro diagnostic products for allergy testing, and Changsha Haike Biotechnology Co., Ltd., its Chinese manufacturing partner, announced registration from Hunan Medical Products Administration (HMPA) for the ALLEOS 2000 allergy testing system on August 4, 2020.
+GARDEN GROVE, California, Aug.
+29, 2020 /PRNewswire/ -- HYCOR Biomedical, a leading manufacturer of in vitro diagnostic products for allergy testing, and Changsha Haike Biotechnology Co., Ltd., its Chinese manufacturing partner, announced registration from Hunan Medical Products Administration (HMPA) for the ALLEOS 2000 allergy testing system on August 4, 2020.

 "The registration of ALLEOS 2000 underscores our commitment to drive allergy immunodiagnostics into the 21st century," said Dr. Fei Li, President and Chief Executive Officer at HYCOR Biomedical.
 Dr. Li further noted, "China is a very important market for HYCOR.
 We will continue to work closely with Changsha Haike to provide a broad and strategic allergy diagnostic menu for China."